sagebei/cdl/README.md

    Examples: `bash install.sh \opt\anaconda3`, or `bash install.sh ~\PyCharmProjects\venv`.

-If you encounter any issues during the installation process, please raise an issue in this repository.
-Common issues are:
-1. Imported target "pybind11::module" includes non-existent path.
-This is because the cmake cannot find the python installation.
-It can be fixed by running `cmake -DCMAKE_INSTALL_PREFIX=~/Installations -DMUQ_USE_PYTHON=ON -DPYTHON_EXECUTABLE=/opt/anaconda3/bin/python ../`
-where `/opt/anaconda3/bin/python` should be changed tp the path to your Python installation.

 ## Cite
 Please cite our paper that introduced CDL library if you use it in a scientific publication.